000Volk000/TubeTap/README.md

 <div align="center">

-Proyecto de creación de una app movil para descargar audio (.mp3) y video (.mp4) de Youtube.
+Mobile app development project for downloading audio (.mp3) and video (.mp4) from YouTube.

 </div>

 ## Acknowledgements

-Este proyecto ha sido creado por:
+This project has been created by:

 - [Darío Martínez Kostyuk](https://github.com/000Volk000)